flupes/aaqim/design.md

 Because we cannot guaranty to always record at regular intervals (for example, the board could be shutdown for a few hours), it is necessary to record a timestamp together with the AQI value.
 Otherwise, we would graph data that is actually not continuous.

 Since we plan one sample every 3 minutes, choosing a time resolution of a minute is sufficient.
 By deciding to encode the timestamp on 22 bits, we can last almost 8 full years:
 2 ^ 22 / ( 365.25 * 24 * 60 ) = 7.97.
-If we select January 1st, 2020 for our Epoch, we shoudl outlast the board life (and certainly the Purple Air API).
+If we select January 1st, 2020 for our Epoch, we should outlast the board life (and certainly the Purple Air API).

 So we have: 22 bits (timestamp) + 9 bits (AQI) + 1 bit reserve = 4 bytes.